HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 #### Resuming a paused bulk update process

+To continue a paused bulk update process because of a restarted server, refer to the following steps:

 1. Access the **Updates** page through the button on the application header.
 Click the **Updates** button to go to the **Updates** page.

     ![](../../../../assets/HCL_Content_Reporting_Updates_Button.png)